radu-arama4/SDTM-Labs/Lab#2/README.md

 # Topic: *Structural Design Patterns*
 ## Author: *Drumea Vasile*
 ------
-## Objectives :
+## Objectives:
-__1. Study and understand the Structural Design Patterns;__
+&ensp; &ensp; __1.
+Study and understand the Structural Design Patterns;__

-__2. As a continuation of the previous laboratory work, think about the functionalities that your system will need to provide to the user;__
+&ensp; &ensp; __2.
+As a continuation of the previous laboratory work, think about the functionalities that your system will need to provide to the user;__

-__3. Implement some additional functionalities using some structural design patterns;__
+&ensp; &ensp; __3.
+Implement some additional functionalities using structural design patterns;__

-## Some Theory :
+## Theoretical background:
-In software engineering, the Structural Design Patterns are concerned with how classes and objects are composed to form larger structures.
+&ensp; &ensp; In software engineering, the Structural Design Patterns are concerned with how classes and objects are composed to form larger structures.
 Structural class patterns use inheritance to create a hierarchy of classes/abstractions, but the structural object patterns use composition which is generally a more flexible alternative to inheritance.

-Some examples of from this category of design patterns are :
+&ensp; &ensp; Some examples of from this category of design patterns are :

    * Adapter
    * Bridge